devuxd/devx.cs.gmu.edu/README.md

 # Contributing
 Open a [pull request](../../pulls), after it is approved a reviewer will merge it with the `master` branch.

-# Keeping your fork in sync with the main repo
+## Keep your fork in sync with the main repo before creating a pull request
  1. Check if you have and upstream repo already:
  ```ShellSession
   git remote -v